 There has also been a conceptual change in looking at impairments of assets under IFRS 9.
 With the previous IAS 39, impairments were only recognised when they happened, now impairment loss is recognised for all financial assets where the Expected Credit Loss model can be applied.
-This means only financial assets where the counterparty is Central Government or a local authority will be exempt.
+This means only financial assets where the counterparty is Central Government or a local authority (this includes council tax and NNDR) will be exempt.